 The CMS plans to select up to 20 rural ACOs to participate in the ACO transformation track in fall 2021, with the first performance period beginning in January 2022.
 Up to 15 rural communities will also be selected to participate in the community transformation track in early 2021, and the first performance period will begin in July 2022.

 How Can Coronis Health Assist You With These Changes?

-Our team goes above and beyond to ensure our rural healthcare facilities clients are receiving the best performance from our team.
+Our team goes above and beyond to ensure our rural healthcare facilities’ clients are receiving the best performance from our team.
 We constantly search for ways to improve our processes to ensure your revenue cycle is performing at the highest level.
 We are also proud to be fully transparent in our work.
 We provide regular reporting and analytics so our rural healthcare facilities clients can be confident knowing exactly what’s happening with their revenue cycle at all times.
-Coronis works diligently to be proactive in alerting clients of potential challenges as well as making suggestions on how to be more profitable.
+Coronis works diligently to be proactive in alerting clients of potential challenges and making suggestions on how to be more profitable.